Cité Soleil

-Armed gangs roamed the streets and terrorized the neighborhood.
-Every area of a few blocks was controlled by one of more than 30 armed factions.
-After the devastating 2010 earthquake, it took nearly two weeks for relief aid to arrive in Cité-Soleil.

 Overview

+The neighborhood is located at the western end of the runway of Toussaint Louverture International Airport and adjoins the grounds of the former Hasco Haitian American Sugar complex.

 Most of the residents of Cité-Soleil are children or young adults.
 The mortality rate is high from diseases such as AIDS, or from violence.

 At times Cité Soleil has been filled with armed gangs.
 Politically affiliated gangs or militias, often with quasi-official powers, have been a regular element of Haitian politics throughout the country's history.